The One Thing Every Room Needs (But Most Are Missing)

 If it is surrounded by equally dominant elements, its role is diluted.

-Avoid placing multiple pieces that all compete for the same level of attention.
+Avoid placing multiple elements at the same level of importance.

 Step 3: Support It With Restraint

-Once an anchor is in place, everything else should support it—not challenge it.
+Once a focal point is established, everything else should support it—not compete with it.

 This doesn’t mean everything must match.